In Automation Cloud you can create user accounts and robot accounts.

 If a directory is linked to Automation Cloud and the directory includes groups, you can find and work with those directory groups in Automation Cloud in the same way as you would work with local groups.

-When an account becomes a member of a group, it inherits all the roles, licenses, and robot configuration of that group.
+While an account is a member of a group, it inherits roles, licenses, and robot configuration from that group.

-If assigned to more than one group, an account gets the union of all permissions and licenses assigned to the groups to which they belong.
+If assigned to more than one group, an account gets the union of all permissions assigned to the groups to which they belong.